Quicr/quicr-protocol-spec/protocol.md

 # QUICR Protocol Design

-QUICR supports delivering media over QUIC Streams as well as over QUIC Datagrams as choosen by the application.
+QUICR supports delivering media over QUIC Streams as well as over QUIC Datagrams as chosen by the application.
 /// TODO : Add api to pick in order or out of order delivery

-Media delivery in QUICR is started by the pubisher/subscriber setting up a Control Channel for a given QuicR name.
-The control channel, which is based on QUIC straeam, is used to configure and setup properties for the Media channel.
+Media delivery in QUICR is started by the punisher/subscriber setting up a Control Channel for a given QuicR name.
+The control channel, which is based on QUIC stream, is used to configure and setup properties for the Media channel.
 Media data is delivered over the Media Channel setup as QUIC streams or QUIC datagrams based on the application settings.
 The Control Channel can also be used to configure in-session parameter.